breezeight/nicola_blog/_guides/aws.markdown

 ## Registar

 In order for Route 53 DNS to become active for your application you need to tell your domain registrar (GoDaddy, DNSimple, NameCheap, 1&1 etc…) to use your hosted zone’s Route 53 nameservers.

+How to Transfer a domain to AWS: https://www.youtube.com/watch?v=WWUoQ51jxII

 ## Redirect Naked/root domain to www